Disability Policy Office

 The Chicago Park District is committed to making its facilities accessible to and usable by all patrons and visitors.
 This commitment is ongoing, proactive, and intended to meet the needs of a diversity of individuals with disabilities.

 Recent entrance and bathroom modifications at multiple field houses have enhanced access for wheelchair users and others with mobility limitations.

-More than 40 fieldhouses feature fitness centers with at least two pieces of wheelchair accessible fitness equipment, and the Douglas Park Fitness Center is outfitted with a majority of wheelchair user-friendly equipment.
+More than 40 fieldhouses feature fitness centers with at least two pieces of wheelchair-accessible fitness equipment, and the Douglass Park Fitness Center is outfitted with a majority of wheelchair user-friendly equipment.